|Our longtime helpers|

 Rita sews some of the fabric bags in which so many of Kadon's gameboards are packaged, and pitches in with other production as needed, helping us heroically to meet deadlines and rush jobs.

 There is a marvelous view from her kitchen across the rolling farmlands of Carroll County, Maryland, serene and fertile.
-A warm, old-fashioned family feeling permeates Rita's home, populated variously by up to 9 cats, her husband, Tony, an extended family of sisters, cousins, brother, nieces, nephews, friends and neighbors, a son, a daughter, daughter-in-law, and three grandchildren.
+A warm, old-fashioned family feeling permeates Rita's home, populated variously by up to 9 cats, her husband, Tony, an extended family of sisters, cousins, brother, nieces, nephews, friends and neighbors, a son, a daughter, daughter-in-law, and four grandchildren.
 In the summer the action moves to the large swimming pool and patio out back.
 Permit us to name-drop: Rita's son, Steve Krauth, has his name on the credits of the animated film, "Prince of Egypt," for doing computer magic for Steven Spielberg's Dreamworks in California.